CreateGlobalCluster - Amazon Relational Database Service

 Engine

-The name of the database engine to be used for this DB cluster.
+The database engine to use for this global database cluster.

 Type: String